reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 }
 ```

-In the above example, the annotation `@ValueSource` provides multiple inputs to the `checkAlphanumeric()` method.
+In the above example, the annotation `@ValueSource` provides multiple inputs to the `checkEvenNumber()` method.
 Let's say we are writing the same using JUnit4, we had to write 2 test cases to cover the inputs 2 and 4 even though their result (assertion) is exactly the same.

-When we execute test ValueSourceTest, what we see -
+When we execute the ValueSourceTest, what we see:

 ```
 ValueSourceTest